Traditional Bread Pudding – Easy

 Traditional Bread Pudding you say?
 Well here is my Dolly’s recipe for you – and it’s almost as delicious as her lol!

-Firstly let’s get one thing straight – this is most definately NOT a recipe for Bread & Butter Pudding.
+Firstly let’s get one thing straight – this is most definitely NOT a recipe for Bread & Butter Pudding.

 That’s something very different 🙂 very